Wizza/marionette-app-boiler/README.md

 >I love using Marionette to develop Apps.
 I think Gulp is genious.
-I have been amazed by Node.js & the tools built upon it, nee ExpressJS I reckon Backbone.Radio is a great step forward
+I have been amazed by Node.js & the tools built upon it, nee ExpressJS.
+I reckon Backbone.Radio is a great step forward.
 I highly recommend using TDD.
 It saves you time.
 Truly.

 >I hate wasting time trying to piece together a coherent boiler plate from which I can start new projects.